|Lecturer||Prof. Dr. Armin Heinzl|

 Please refer to this page for updated information.
 We will not consider registrations by e-mailor incomplete data in the registration tool.

-The seminar is organized along three tracks.
-Students are asked to write an exposé with a first research approach to address one of subsequently presented topics.
-This exposé will be considered as the key reference for seminar entry, in addition to the CV and the transcript of records.
+Students are asked to write a short formless letter of motivation (maximum 1 page) to choose a topic and briefly justify their choice.
+This letter of motivation will be considered as the key reference for seminar entry, in addition to the CV and the transcript of records.

 The use of Data Analytics and Machine Learning is becoming more and more important in the software engineering process, especially in the domain of requirement elicitation from customer feedback.
 As a part of the explicit user feedback (in comparison to implicit user feedback), for example the automated analysis of customer feedback from reviews or support forums is one of the corner stones of this trend.